schooltool-project/schooltool-book/source/server-settings.rst

 Outgoing Email
 --------------

 SchoolTool can send emails through your school email server or another SMTP server.
-That is, SchoolTool is not an email server, it sends mail as an email *client*, like a desktop application such as Evolution or Outlook.
+That is, SchoolTool is not an email server; it sends mail as an email *client*, like a desktop application such as Evolution or Outlook.

 To enable SchoolTool to send emails, you will need the instructions from your school's server, your ISP, or your webmail provider to configure a mail client to send mail via the provider's SMTP service.